geracam/Piggy-Bank/README.md

 ######TODO:

 1. Use Stripe to be able to deposit money onto your profile.
+NOTE: Stripe and works but with minimal functionality.
+Must make charge amount customizable now.